 4. Artist Announcements

-Audio Announcements can be up to 15 seconds long and are a great way to keep fans up to date with things that are coming up: like tour dates, ticket sales for an upcoming event, new music releases, your Artist Penthouse, merchandise that’s available for sale, or anything else you think fans would be interested in hearing about.
+Audio Announcements can be up to 15 seconds long and are a great way to keep fans up to date with things that are coming up: like tour dates, ticket sales for an upcoming event, new music releases, your Artist Premiere, merchandise that’s available for sale, or anything else you think fans would be interested in hearing about.
 It’s an easy way to audibly advertise cool stuff you have going on - just remember to set the dates and be sure to update them!